 Conducting regular, proactive, and independent inspections of the legality, propriety and human rights implications of intelligence agency activities and compliance incidents is a key part of our approach to oversight.
 We prioritise these inspections based on risk.
-We consider many factors when assessing this risk including the impact on Australian persons or on Australia's domestic and foreign relationships, and whether similar activity has raised previous concerns.
+We consider many factors when assessing this risk including the impact on Australian persons, on Australia's domestic and foreign relationships and whether similar activity has raised previous concerns.
 In practice, this means that focus is often on an agency's most intrusive and sensitive activities.
 Our inspections are carried out by inspection teams, each specialising in the oversight of one or more of the intelligence agencies.
-To support these inspections, the intelligence agencies self-report instances of potential non-compliance and provide us with advice of the context in which the activities were conducted.
-Reports of key inspections and other activities are provided to each relevant responsible minister.
+We undertake crossagency inspections to review related activities where agencies in jurisdiction work collaboratively.
+To support these inspections, the intelligence agencies self-report instances of potential noncompliance and provide us with advice of the context in which the activities were conducted.
+A classified summary report of key inspections and other activities is provided periodically to each relevant responsible minister.